 The conventional standard for lyme disease diagnosis confirmation is a two-tiered test consisting of an ELISA test for lyme first, and if “equivocal” or positive, then confirmation by western blot testing.
 In Canada, if the ELISA is negative then the diagnosis is considered excluded by most conventional physicians.

-The ILADS guidelines for a proper lyme disease test involve the use of a western blot with possibly less strict criteria for interpretation.
+The ILADS guidelines for a lyme disease testing involves the use of a western blot with less strict criteria for interpretation.
 In general, the western blot lyme disease test measures antibodies or immune system proteins against specific antigens (foreign molecules).
 Some of these antigens are very specific for lyme, and others are shared with other spirochete infections.
 Conventional positives for a western blot lyme disease test involve 2 of 3 specific IgM antibodies and 5 of 10 specific IgG antibodies.
-Practicing as a naturopathic physician in Vancouver, I have seen such strict criteria for positives only twice.
-Igenex quotes 3 studies that suggest that 2 specific bands being positive decreases the chances of missing lyme disease, with only a small increase in “false positive” lyme disease tests.

 There is no perfect lyme disease test, and diagnosis can be made based on strong clinical suspicion.
 The western blot is very helpful though, and for certain coinfections, it is important to test as treatment for chronic lyme disease may not cover certain infections (such as Babesia).

 In my own practice, if chronic lyme is suspected, then the lyme disease test to start with is the western blot for both IgG and IgM.
 If there is a swollen joint that is painful, then the joint fluid may be tapped and sent for analysis to see if the Borrelia DNA is present.
 Occasionally, tests for the immune system and its suppression can be used (CD57 activity).
 I do tend to test for coinfections depending on the symptoms that present, and use tests that look for the immune system response to these infections.
-Some labs have non-standard stains that can be extremely helpful as they directly visualize coinfections, such as Bartonella spp., and can directly stain DNA and show large biofilm communities of infection.
-Both the treatment of biofilm and the coinfections becomes important so that extended antibiotic therapy is not the only option.
+Elispot testing to assay for T cell activity can be very useful as well.
+Both the treatment of biofilm and the coinfections becomes important in my opinion, so that extended antibiotic therapy is not the only option.